Q. What is CREW Energy?

 Q. How is CREW Energy structured?

-A. CREW Energy consists of a group of identified and committed volunteers bound by a written constitution and mission statement.
+A. CREW Energy is a community benefit society, number 7286.
+This means we are a registered not-for-profit co-operative that is set up for the benefit of the community.
 Members of the group come from diverse backgrounds, but together we have a substantial amount of expertise in renewables and related issues.
 Visit the ‘who are we’ page on our website to find out more about us.
 We are currently looking for local community partners to being a sustainability project.

 Q. What kinds of energy production are renewable?